-STANDARD 64.1 The agency has a written directive that prescribes the security and control of prisoners being transported.
-The directive shall:

-- A. Require the search of transport vehicles prior to and after transporting prisoners; - B. Require a search of the prisoner by the transporting officer before being transported; - C. Govern situations permitting transport of prisoners by officers of the opposite sex; - D. Prescribe procedures for transporting/handling sick, injured, or impaired prisoners, including acquiring medical attention as soon as reasonably possible for anyone in custody that is complaining or exhibiting any symptoms of anything that may have the potential to be life threatening (e.g. breathing difficulties, chest pain, severe lethargy, head injury); and - E. Identify actions for the transporting officer to take following an escape of a prisoner while being transported.

-Commentary: The intent of this standard is to direct members in proper transporting methods to include handcuffs, restraints, seating arrangements, security and to ensure the medical well-being of prisoners to the extent possible.
-This standard applies to any person in police custody for any reason.
+OPERATIONS STANDARD 64.1 agency has a written directive that prescribes the security and trol of prisoners being transported.
+The directive shall: A. Require the search of transport vehicles prior to and after transporting prisoners; B. Require a search of the prisoner by the transporting officer being transported; C. Govern situations permitting transport of prisoners by officers of the opposite sex; D. Prescribe procedures for transporting/handling sick, injured, or impaired prisoners, including acquiring medical attention as soon as reasonably possible for anyone in custody that is complaining or exhibiting any symptoms of anything that may have the potential to be life threatening (e.g. breathing difficulties, chest pain, severe lethargy, head injury); and E. Identify actions for the transporting officer to take following an escape of a prisoner while being transported. inclu well- de han being c f this standard is to direct members in proper transporting methods to dcuffs, restraints, seating arrangements, security and to ensure the medical of prisoners to the extent possible.
+This standard applies to any person in tody for any reason.